 In her current role as Research Project Coordinator at TDI, Gabrielle is engaged in a variety of projects exploring shared decision-making, overtreatment, and care integration from the patient perspective, both within and beyond the maternity care context.

-Manish K. Mishra, MD, MPH is a Clinical Research Fellow at the Dartmouth Institute for Health Policy and Clinical Practice and an Assistant Professor at Geisel Medical School at Dartmouth.
+Manish K. Mishra, MD, MPH is an Assistant Professor at the Dartmouth Institute for Health Policy and Clinical Practice and an Assistant Professor at Geisel Medical School at Dartmouth.
 His research roles include the development of shared decision making tools, the creation of novel patient communication platforms in medical education, studying the role of ACO models in health care reform and working on systems redesign in global mental health care.
 He lectures in a variety of courses at the medical school and leads several human rights initiatives with students.

 He earned his medical degree from Dartmouth Medical School in 2005 and a Masters in Public Health from The Dartmouth Institute in 2009.
 He served as a resident physician in the Dept. of Surgery, Dept. of Preventive Medicine, Dept. of Psychiatry– all at Dartmouth-Hitchcock Medical Center.
 He has completed fellowship training in Geriatric Psychiatry and Addiction Psychiatry.
 Prior to medical school, he studied Sanskrit and religion in the Dept. of Sanskrit and Indian Studies at Harvard University.